Sticio/pfSense-VLAN-VM-Lab/README.md

 ## Technical Implementation

 **Network Segmentation:**
-- Created two isolated VLANs (VLAN 10 and VLAN 20) using IEEE 802.1Q tagging
+- Created two VLANs (VLAN 10 and VLAN 20) using IEEE 802.1Q tagging
 - Configured pfSense as the central router/firewall managing all traffic
 - Each VLAN has its own subnet and DHCP server